romses/Datenzwerg/docs/index.en.md

 ## Media echo

-WThe datagnomes were the opener at the #cccamp23 review [media.ccc.de](https://media.ccc.de/v/camp2023-57105-cccamp23_review)
+The datagnomes were the opener at the #cccamp23 review [media.ccc.de](https://media.ccc.de/v/camp2023-57105-cccamp23_review)

 ## Credits & Thanks